-- partner(s).
-The person should be advised that they should wait two weeks after an episode of unprotected sex before using the Chlamydia screening kit. - 3.30 The Service provider should give instructions as to how to use the screening kit to all clients e.g. completing the form, using the swabs and urine pots. - 3.31 Clients should be advised to return completed kits in the pre-addressed and pre-paid envelopes through Royal Mail.
+- 3.31 The Pharmacy is encouraged to offer a Chlamydia and Gonorrhoea postal screening kit to every client for any reason relating to sexual health or contraception including condoms.
+This is in line with NICE guidelines on screening of asymptomatic sexually active young people under age 25. - 3.32 Relevant young people from 15 to 24 years of age, as well as people older than 24, may be offered the dual screening kits for their own use, plus additional kits for their partner(s).
+The person should be advised that they should wait two weeks after an episode of unprotected sex before using the Chlamydia screening kit. - 3.33 The Service provider should give instructions as to how to use the screening kit to all clients e.g. completing the form, using the swabs and urine pots. - 3.34 Clients should be advised to return completed kits in the pre-addressed and pre-paid envelopes through Royal Mail.